BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - **Crushing Strength** `BRUTAL POWER ATTACK`

-If Grimbeorn wins a Duel Roll, choose a single enemy model involved in the Combat.
-It immediately suffers a Strength 10 hit.
-If the To Wound Roll succeeds, even if the Wound is prevented, it suffers another Strength 10 hit.
-Continue until Grimbeorn fails a To Wound Roll or the model is slain.
+If Grimbeorn wins a Duel Roll he can choose to use this Brutal Power Attack.
+If he does, choose a single enemy model involved in the Combat.
+The chosen model immediately suffers a Strength 10 hit.
+If the To Wound Roll is successful (even if the Wound is prevented), the model immediately suffers another Strength 10 hit, and so on until either Grimbeorn fails a To Wound Roll, or the chosen model is slain and removed as a casualty.

 </div>